H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 - Clarify and document the active Chroma instance, collection topology, and RAG retrieval paths.
 - Build structured evaluation and red-team test suites before any broader production use.

-> **Retrospective note (March 18, 2026):** Many of the services listed as non-operational in this December 2025 snapshot have since been brought online.
-The March 18, 2026 production stack runs 79 confirmed containers — all fully compose-managed via Docker Compose v5.1.0 (upgraded from v1.29.2, March 17, 2026) using `image:` references only (all `build:` directives converted March 17).
-The stack includes `jarvis-neurobiological-master`, `jarvis-i-containers`, `jarvis-qualia-engine`, `jarvis-consciousness-bridge`, `jarvis-autonomous-learner`, `jarvis-fifth-dgm`, and others.
-The ChromaDB topology (three-instance ambiguity noted in Section 8) was resolved — the canonical instance is `jarvis-chroma` at port 8000 with `chroma_data` Docker volume; all collections use 384-dimensional vectors (`all-minilm:latest`).
+> **Retrospective note (March 18, 2026):** The non-operational services listed in this December 2025 snapshot have since been brought online.
+The March 18, 2026 production stack runs **80 confirmed containers** — all fully compose-managed via Docker Compose v5.1.0 (upgraded from v1.29.2, March 17, 2026) using `image:` references only (all `build:` directives converted March 17).
+All services are bound exclusively to `127.0.0.1`; zero `0.0.0.0` exposures.
+The ChromaDB topology ambiguity (three instances) was resolved — canonical instance is `jarvis-chroma` at port **8000** with `chroma_data` Docker volume; all collections use 384-dimensional vectors (`all-minilm:latest`).
 PostgreSQL replaced Neo4j and MySQL as the canonical structured data store.
-Hash-prefixed container names (`981f44e18cf6_jarvis-20llm-production` etc.) have been resolved — all 8 affected containers now have clean, stable `container_name:` entries.
-See Section 40-B and Chapter 17 for current operational state.
+Hash-prefixed container names resolved March 17–18.
+See Section 40-C and Chapter 17 for current operational state.

 ---